PalashCoder/kanban-app/README.md

 If the project is not running correctly or encountering issues, follow these additional steps:

 - 1. Create environment variables in your AppWrite Cloud Database as needed.
+(Compulsory as the data storing and retrieving from appwrite )
 - 2. Create the required database and collection in AppWrite Cloud Database.

 Make sure that you configure the environment variables correctly to ensure the project functions as expected.